 - Items for babies & small children-diapers, formula, bottles, baby food, comfort items

 Prescription medication

 - Medical supplies and equipment

-- Det feed and sweetles

 - Pet food and supplies

 - Any other items specific to your family's needs

 Check and refresh your kit twice a year-when the clocks shift to/from daylight savings time is a good time.
 Check all expiry dates and replace food and water with a fresh supply.
 Check batteries and replace as needed.